Master of Science in Law, Government Law and Policy

 Course Details

-The Master in Government Law & Policy comprises both required and elective courses.
+The MSL in Government Law & Policy comprises both required and elective courses.

 Below is a sample course schedule: